TRAVEL GUIDE TO MEGANISI

 Meganisi is connected by ferry only with the port of Nydri on Lefkada island.
 The closest airport is located in Preveza, a lovely town in the Greek mainland, in Epirus.

-Discover the best things to do in Meganisi!
-From Meganisi sightseeing to activities, we give you the best recommendations for the ultimate Meganisi holidays experience!
+Discover the highlights of Meganisi to experience during your holiday!
+From sightseeing to activities, here are the best suggestions for the ultimate experience!

 The port village of Vathy is lined up with nice fish taverns and cafeterias.
 In summer it gets busy with private yachts and fishing boats.